-The test writing API starts simple and is layered to implement more complex protocol features.
+The test writing API is layered to allow the designer to implement more complex protocol features.
 This approach enables very complex test cases to be written.
-For a complete overview of the general AXI BFM architecture, see Overview, page 2.
+For a complete overview of the general AXI BFM architecture, see Chapter 1, Overview.

-For all functions in the API, the input and output values used for burst length and burst size are encoded as specified in the $AMBA \otimes AXI$ Specifications [Ref 3].
+For all functions in the API, the input and output values used for burst length and burst size are encoded as specified in the AMBA® AXI Specifications [Ref 1].
 For example, LEN = 0 as an input means a burst of length 1.

-Tasks and functions common to all BFMs are described in Table 9.
+Tasks and functions common to all BFM are described in Table 3-9.

-Table 9: Utility API Tasks/Functions
+Table 3-9: Utility API Tasks/Functions

-API Task/Function Name and Description Inputs Outputs report_status This function can be called at the end of a test to report the final status of the associated BFM. dummy_bit: The value of this input can be 1 or 0 and does not matter.
+API Task Name and Description Inputs Outputs report_status This function can be called at the end of a test to report the final status of the associated BFM. dummy_bit: The value of this input can be 1 or 0 and does not matter.
 It is only required because a Verilog function needs at least 1 input. report_status: This is an integer number which is calculated as: report_status = error_count + warning_count + pending_transactions_count report_config This task prints out the current configuration as set by the configuration parameters and variables.
 This task can be called at any time.
 None None set_channel_level_info This function sets the CHANNEL_LEVEL_INFO internal control variable to the specified input value.
 LEVEL: A bit input for the info level.
 None set_function_level_info This function sets the FUNCTION_LEVEL_INFO internal control variable to the specified input value.
 LEVEL: A bit input for the info level.
 None set_stop_on_error This function sets the STOP_ON_ERROR internal control variable to the specified input value.
 LEVEL: A bit input for the info level.
 None set_read_burst_data_transfer_gap This function sets the SLAVE READ_BURST_DATA_TRANSFER_GAP internal control variable to the specified input value.
 TIMEOUT: An integer value measured in clock cycles.
 None set_write_response_gap This function sets the SLAVE WRITE_RESPONSE_GAP internal control variable to the specified input value.
 TIMEOUT: An integer value measured in clock cycles.
+None

+Table 3-9: Utility API Tasks/Functions (Cont'd)

-None set_read_response_gap This function sets the SLAVE READ_RESPONSE_GAP internal control variable to the specified input value.
+API Task Name and Description Inputs Outputs set_read_response_gap This function sets the SLAVE READ_RESPONSE_GAP internal control variable to the specified input value.
 TIMEOUT: An integer value measured in clock cycles.
 None set_write_burst_data_transfer_gap This function sets the MASTER WRITE_BURST_DATA_TRANSFER_GAP internal control variable to the specified input value.
 TIMEOUT: An integer value measured in clock cycles.
 None set_wrtie_burst_address_data_phase_gap This function sets the AXI4 FULL MASTER WRITE_BURST_ADDRESS_DATA_PHASE_GAP internal control variable to the specified input value.
 GAP_LENGTH: An integer value measured in clock cycles.
-None

-Table 9: Utility API Tasks/Functions (Cont'd)

-API Task/Function Name and Description Inputs Outputs set_write_burst_data_address_phase_gap This function sets the AXI4 FULL MASTER WRITE_BURST_DATA_ADDRESS_PHASE_GAP internal control variable to the specified input value.
+None set_write_burst_data_address_phase_gap This function sets the AXI4 FULL MASTER WRITE_BURST_DATA_ADDRESS_PHASE_GAP internal control variable to the specified input value.
 GAP_LENGTH: An integer value measured in clock cycles.
 None set_packet_transfer_gap This function sets the AXI4 Streaming MASTER PACKET_TRANSFER_GAP internal control variable to the specified input value.
 GAP_LENGTH: An integer value measured in clock cycles.
 None set_bfm_clk_delay This task sets the internal variable BFM_CLK_DELAY to the specified input value.
 This is used to move the BFM internal clock off the simulation clock edge if needed.
 The default value is zero.
 If used it must be applied to each BFM separately.
 CLK_DELAY: An integer value used for the #BFM_CLK_DELAY on BFM internal clocking.
-None set_task_call_and_reset_handling This task sets the TASK_RESET_HANDLING internal variable to the specified input value: 0x0 = Ignore reset and continue to process task (default) 0x1 = Stall task execution until out of reset and print info message 0x2 = Issue an error and stop (depending on STOP_ON_ERROR value) 0x3 = Issue a warning and continue task_reset_handling: An integer value used to define BFM behavior during reset when a channel level API task is called.
-None remove_pending_transaction This task is only required if the test writer is using the channel level API task RECEIVE_READ_DATA instead of RECEIVE_READ_BURST.
-The RECEIVE_READ_DATA does not decrement the pending transaction counter so this task must be called manually after the full read data transfer is complete.
-None None
+None set_task_call_and_reset_handling This task sets the TASK_RESET_HANDLING internal variable to the specified input value: $0x0 = Ignore reset and continue to process task$ (default) $0x1 = Stall task execution until out of reset and print info message 0x2 = Issue an error and stop (depending on STOP_ON_ERROR value) 0x3 = Issue a warning and continue$ task_reset_handling: An integer value used to define BFM behavior during reset when a channel level API task is called.
+None